The Sob of the St. Stephens Sultanate and the Bawl of the Entitled Legacy Lutyens Elite

 Also Read

-The Contours of an India Before Nehruvian Secularism and an Impending Spiritual Loss
+The Contours of an India Before the Assault of Nehruvian Secularism

 For the worst part of the last seventy years, the various motherships that incubated this non-janitor class included colonial enclaves such as the Doon School and St. Stephens College from where they had a visa-free voyage to places like Oxbridge and “earned” Rhodes scholarships, and returned to India only to find their worst fears confirmed: the country was still stinking and dirty and third world.
 The solution?
 The same that the British had so magnanimously left behind: exclusive gated communities where dogs and Indians were not allowed.
 Even as late as the late 1980s, the worst invective that emanated from a subsection of this class was bloody Indian.